Extracorporeal Shock Wave Therapy - Pittsburgh

 WHY DOESN’T MY ORTHOPEDIC SURGEON OR PODIATRIST DO THIS PROCEDURE?

 Additionally, ESWT technology costs more than a half million dollars to offer in a practice.
 This investment is simply not possible within a doctor's practice.
-Excellence Shock Wave Therapy owns the equipment and trains physicians in the technology and practice of ESWT.
+Beaver Valley Foot Clinic owns the equipment and trains physicians in the technology and practice of ESWT.
 Doctors who offer this treatment are committed to avoiding unnecessary surgery and hospitalization for their patients.

 Does it work?
 How successful is it?